Paws to Read

 Paws to Read Venues

-Below is our current virtual visit schedule.
-You can register to participate in virtual Paws to Read visits via the library websites.
-If you are interested in starting a Paws to Read program at your venue, please email us at firstname.lastname@example.org.
+Below is our current library visit schedule.
+You can register to participate in Paws to Read visits via the library websites, or you can sign up at the library.
+If you are interested in starting a Paws to Read program at your venue, please email us at email@example.com.

 2nd Saturday, 10:00a-11:00a